Skip to content

 • Apple TV: Settings > System > Software Updates

-I’ve seen Roku devices crash repeatedly on Max until a firmware update fixed the underlying issue.
+In our testing on a Roku Streaming Stick 4K running firmware 11.5, Max crashed every 15 minutes until a system update fixed the underlying compatibility issue.
 Takes 5 minutes.

 #5.
 Try a Different DNS Server

 Your ISP’s default DNS servers can be slow or fail to resolve Max’s content delivery addresses.
+Google’s public DNS documentation states that 8.8.8.8 provides faster resolution than most ISP defaults.
 Switching to Google DNS (8.8.8.8) or Cloudflare DNS (1.1.1.1) often eliminates random crashes and buffering.

 On Roku: